gesteves/gateway/source/partials/_not_found.md

 **Sorry.** The page you’re looking for does not exist.
-Here are some things you can do instead:
+Here are some things you can do&nbsp;instead:

 * Go back to the [home page](/)
 * View my photography at [All-Encompassing Trip](https://www.allencompassingtrip.com)